James Allen (Alabama politician)

 James Browning Allen (December 28, 1912 – June 1, 1978) was an American Democratic politician serving as U.S. senator representing Alabama.
-Allen previously served as the lieutenant governor of Alabama and also served in the Alabama Senate and the Alabama House of Representatives.
+Allen previously served as the lieutenant governor of Alabama and also served in the Alabama Legislature.

 Allen was succeeded in the U.S. Senate by his wife, Maryon Pittman Allen.

 Life and career

-The Gadsden native attended the University of Alabama and the University of Alabama School of Law, both located in Tuscaloosa.
+Allen, a Gadsden native, attended the University of Alabama and the University of Alabama School of Law, both located in Tuscaloosa.
 At the University of Alabama he was a member of Alpha Sigma Phi.
 He practiced law in Gadsden from 1935 to 1968 and was a member of the Alabama House of Representatives from 1938 to 1942.
 He resigned from the state legislature to enter active duty in the United States Naval Reserve from 1943 to 1946.
 He again ran for office after World War II and was a member of the Alabama Senate from 1946 to 1950.
-He was the 17th and 20th Lieutenant Governor of Alabama from 1951 to 1955 and again from 1963 to 1967.
+He was the 17th and 20th lieutenant governor of Alabama from 1951 to 1955 and again from 1963 to 1967.
 During his first tenure, he asked the Alabama Legislature to reject federal funding and refuse to comply with school integration following the Brown v.
 Board of Education decision.
 He ran for Governor in 1954, but lost in the Democratic primary to former Governor Jim Folsom.
 Constitutionally barred from a second consecutive term, he would later be elected once more in 1962, becoming the first Lieutenant Governor to be elected more than once.
 During his second term as Lieutenant Governor, Allen developed a strong political partnership with Governor George Wallace.
 He was an advocate of racial segregation, and opposed the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 In 1964, he met Maryon Pittman Mullins, a journalist from the Birmingham News, for an interview.
 They quickly fell in love and married four months later.

 In 1968, James Allen was elected to succeed the retiring Democratic U.S. Senator J. Lister Hill of Montgomery.
 Allen won 638,774 (76 percent) to 201,227 (24 percent) for his Republican opponent, Perry O. Hooper, Sr.

 Allen was known as one of the most conservative Democrats in the chamber.
 He was considerably more conservative even than many Republicans of the time.
 He was an active opponent of the Panama Canal Treaty of 1978.
 James Allen received one vote for the Republican vice-presidential nomination at the 1976 Republican National Convention.

 In March 1974, Allen stated that Governor George Wallace would run in the 1976 Democratic primary and that he believed the Wallace campaign would seek to prevent a repeat of the previous election cycle where the popular vote was not translated into his support from delegates.